2023 Best Philosophy Schools in Massachusetts

 Top Massachusetts Schools in Philosophy

-Our 2023 rankings named Boston College the best school in Massachusetts for philosophy students.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.
+Our analysis found Boston College to be the best school for philosophy students who want to pursue a degree in Massachusetts.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a fairly large student population.

 While working on their degree, philosophy majors at Boston College accumulate an average of around $17,500 in student debt.

-Out of the 6 schools in Massachusetts that were part of this year’s ranking, College of the Holy Cross landed the # 2 spot on the list.
-Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+The excellent programs at College of the Holy Cross helped the school earn the #2 place on this year’s ranking of the best philosophy schools in Massachusetts.
+Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit college with a small student population.

 The average amount in student loans that philosophy majors at Holy Cross take out is $27,000.